CliMA/EnsembleKalmanProcesses.jl/examples/SCAMPy/experiments/scm_pycles_pipeline/README.md

 To perform simulations, first we need to clone this repo and the `TurbulenceConvection.jl` repo from GitHub.

-To perform simulations, first we need to clone the TurbulenceConvection.jl repo from GitHub.

   >> git clone https://github.com/ilopezgp/EnsembleKalmanProcesses.jl

   >> git clone https://github.com/CliMA/TurbulenceConvection.jl